intersystems-community/DeepSeeWeb/Addons.md

 For a file deployed to `addons/my-addon.component.js` will be created portlet `DSW.Addons.my-addon.component`.

 ## 3. Addon versioning
-DSW is a developing application, so sometimes new features can be introduced that is not compatible with old version of DSW.
+DSW is a developing application, so sometimes new features can be introduced that is not compatible with an old version of DSW.
 That's why addon systems supports version checking.
 All addons include their version:
 ```typescript
 static AddonInfo: IAddonInfo = {